ahmedbessar/pipeline_elasticsearch_snowflake/README.md

 ## Features

 - **Orchestration with Airflow**: Schedule and monitor workflows seamlessly.
-- **Data Transformation with DBT**: Perform reliable, modular transformations and testing of your data models.
+- **Data Transformation with DBT**: Perform reliable, modular transformations and testing of the data models.
 - **Snowflake Integration**: Scalable, cloud-based storage and computation for analytical workloads.
 - **Containerization with Docker**: Ensures consistency across environments and simplifies deployment.
 - **Extensible Architecture**: The architecture can be tailored to support additional use cases or integrations.